A short and quite simple story. Of Love and Art.

 Maybe you have seen pictures of intricate designs on hands and feet.
-Or maybe, you have, on your travels, succumbed to the ladies with their small notebooks.
+Or maybe you have, on your travels, succumbed to the ladies with their small notebooks.
 Extolling the infinite beauty of your hands, whilst simultaneously flipping through plastic covered pictures, and ever-so-subtly, yet very definitely, shepherding you to their small stools.
-You (and they) know that once there, escape is almost impossible, such is the calibre of their sales prowess.
+You (and they) know that once there, escape is almost impossible.

 A lover of the heat, although her flowers are also used in manufacture of perfume, it is her leaves which yield the greatest prize.
 Harvested, dried and ground into a fine powder, they are mixed with, among other things, water, lemon juice or strong tea.
 Adhesives like sugar or essential oils might also be added, before the paste is left to rest and set.

-Being permanently marked myself, I carry a reverence for the inherent beauty that marks upon the skin have; both for their pure aesthetic value, as well as for the heritage they declare.
-So of course, the delicate and intricate henna motifs of North Africa were always going to capture my attention.
+Being already permanently marked, I carry a reverence for the inherent beauty that marks upon the skin have; both for their pure aesthetic value, as well as for the heritage they declare.
+So of course, the delicate and intricate henna motifs of North Africa were always going to capture me.
 I had already sat for a small design on my hands on an earlier visit.
-At that time, I knew little; both in relation to henna, or of how my life would unfold.
-In that moment, all I knew was enchantment; mesmerised by the exquisite patterns upon my skin.
+At that time, I knew little; in relation to henna, nor of how life would unfold.
+In that earlier moment, all I knew was enchantment; mesmerised by the exquisite patterns dancing upon my skin.

 Crossing confines of faith and land, centuries of belief and ritual accompany this ancient process of red skin staining.
 Imbued within weddings, births, naming ceremonies, birthdays, and religious festivals, protective motifs carry divine blessings and protection from evil.

 This time it was different.
-No longer a casual traveller, I was now a loved member of a large family; four brothers and five sisters scattered across this red land.
+No longer a casual traveller, I was now a loved member of a large family; four brothers and five sisters scattered across red land.
 In some houses I visit, a call would be made.
-That same afternoon, or maybe the next day, a woman, sometimes older, or sometimes no more than a young girl, arrives.
+That same afternoon, or maybe the next day, a woman, sometimes older, sometimes young arrives.
 She is greeted, introductions made, and tea offered.
-A small glass may be taken now, but most often, after the obligatory familial inquiries, it is straight down to business.
+A small glass may be taken now, but most often, after the obligatory familial inquiries, it’s straight down to business.
 The henna, already mixed in a small plastic bag, appears, along with a small plastic syringe.
 Minimal are her tools of the trade.

 There are many ways to apply the paste.
 In Morocco, the plastic syringe is the most common.
 In India, a delicate plastic cone, like those you use to pipe icing onto cakes creates the patterns.
 In other places it may be a simple stick.